Expand the category you’re interested in to read the installation instructions.

 Highest hook: Align with the first hole of the fascia hook.

+Lowest hook (with downpipe outlet): Align with the second hole of the fascia hook.
 Space end hooks max 60 cm apart.
 Maximum gutter slope: 0.3% (3 cm per 10 m).

 9. PVC Downpipe Outlet Installation